Ykulkarni-ops/Ykulkarni-ops/README.md

-- 👋 Hi, I’m @Ykulkarni-ops
+- 👋 Hi, I’m Yash Kulkarni
 - 👀 I’m interested in Rehabilitation robotics, Artificial intelligence and Deep learning
 - 🌱 I’m currently learning Robotics and will be pursuing Master's in engineering at University of Maryland, College park.
 - 💞️ I’m looking to collaborate on Research in rehabilitation robotics, Artificial intelligence,computer vision and Machine learning